sroucheray/event-class/README.md

 ## Installation

-Use [jspm](http://jspm.io/) ease the use of ES6 features and it installs the package from the npm registry
+Use [jspm](http://jspm.io/) to eases the use of ES6 features, the package is installed from the npm registry

 ```bash
 jspm install npm:event-class